Ivo-Balbaert/The_Way_to_Jai/book/30B_Manipulating the build process.md

-# 30B Manipulating the build processIntegrated build system
+# 30B Manipulating the build process

 ## 30.6 Intercepting the compiler message loop
 As developer you can access the workings of the compiler through the compiler message loop.